Current Newfoundland mortgage rates

 Newfoundland and Labrador mortgage rates rise and fall, as do rates across Canada.
 Here’s a quick snapshot of the lowest mortgage rates in Canada over the past few years, to give you an idea of where we are today.

 Source: Ratehub Historical Rate Chart

-Unlike some provinces, Newfoundland doesn't offer a rebate of the land transfer tax for first-time homebuyers.
-However, Newfoundland's first-time homebuyers are still eligible for first-time homebuyer programs at the federal level.
+Unlike some provinces, Newfoundland and Labrador doesn't offer a rebate of the land transfer tax for first-time home buyers.
+However, Newfoundland and Labrador's first-time homebuyers are still eligible for first-time home buyer programs at the federal level.
 These can still result in thousands of dollars of savings, so it's well worth checking them out.

 Jamie David, Director of Marketing and Head of Mortgages

 Jamie has 15+ years of business and marketing experience.
 She contributes her mortgage expertise to The Globe and Mail and authors Ratehub’s mortgage and homebuying guides. read full bio